L'Est Républicain

 L'Est Républicain was established in 1889 by Léon Goulette, a French Republican.
 The newspaper was founded on the grounds of anti-Boulangisme.
-It was closed down in 1941 when France was under the German occupation during World War II.
+It was closed down in 1941 when France was under German occupation during World War II.
 In 1946 it was restarted.
-The paper is headquartered in Nancy and has its primary market in the régions of Lorraine and Franche-Comté.
+The paper is headquartered in Nancy and has its primary market in the regions of Lorraine and Franche-Comté.

 L'Est Républicain has a conservative stance.
-The paper belongs to Societe du Journal l'Est Republicain SA, who also owns the newspapers La Liberté de l'Est and Les Dernières Nouvelles d'Alsace among others.
+The paper belongs to Société du Journal l'Est Republicain SA, who also owns the newspapers La Liberté de l'Est and Les Dernières Nouvelles d'Alsace among others.
 The publisher of L'Est Républicain is Est Bourgogne Rhône Alpes.

 On 23 September 2006, L'Est Républicain published a report on the possible death of Osama bin Laden.

 The circulation of the daily was 180,000 copies in 2009.

 History

 1889-1914: Foundation and development

 L'Est Républicain was founded in Nancy by Léon Goulette on 5 May 1889, the day of the inauguration of the Exposition Universelle for which the Eiffel Tower was built.
 The first issue was printed in 1200 copies on four pages.
 The newspaper was then the sixth daily in the Nancy press, alongside the Journal de la Meurthe et des Vosges (1799), L'Espérance (1838) and L'Impartial.
 Sold for 5 cents, the newspaper had an anti-Boulangist and pro-Republican stance.
-It was red by many figures of Republican sensitivity, such as Jules Méline, Jules Ferry, Émile Gallé, Auguste Daum, Alfred Mézières, as well as political figures from Nancy and Lorraine.
+It was read by many figures of Republican sensitivity, such as Jules Méline, Jules Ferry, Émile Gallé, Auguste Daum, Alfred Mézières, as well as political figures from Nancy and Lorraine.
 Its headquarters were then located in rue de Saint-Dizier in downtown Nancy.

-On 1 April 1911 René Mercier took the head of the newspaper to replace Léon Goulette who suffered his anti-Dreyfusard position.
+On 1 April 1911 René Mercier became head of the newspaper, replacing Léon Goulette who held an anti-Dreyfusard position.
 Mercier opened an agency in Paris to collect political information and advertisements.
-The newspaper then generated enough profits to be self-financing.
-The premises having become too cramped, René Mercier bought land from the Compagnie de l'Est, at the corner of the Faubourg Saint-Jean.
+The newspaper then generated enough profit to be self-financing.
+Due to the premises' becoming too cramped, René Mercier bought land from the Compagnie de l'Est, at the corner of the Faubourg Saint-Jean.
 In March 1913, the editorial staff moved into a hotel designed by the French architect Pierre Le Bourgeois in the style of the École de Nancy.
 At the same time, the director bought a new press with a speed of 20,000 copies per hour, making it possible to increase the number of pages and editions without increasing the price.

 In 1911, the circulation was 21,000 copies divided into three editions.
 The newspaper was modernized: new presentation, introduction of photographs, new sections on fashion, industry and agriculture, hiring of young journalists and numerous correspondents.
-The Est Républicain went through six editions, extending to neighboring departments: the Vosges and the Meuse.
+The L'Est Républicain went through six editions, extending to neighboring departments: the Vosges and the Meuse.
 The newspaper then shifted rather to the left, while denouncing pacifists and antimilitarists, and supporting the action of the Lorraine-based Raymond Poincaré, President of the French Republic.